successible/cleanslate/README.md

 - Web: Create a new Firebase project.
 - Web: Enable Firebase authentication.
 - Web: Enable the Google provider in Firebase.
-- Local: Create your `.firebaserc` in the root with the following content.
+- Local: Create the `.firebaserc` in the root with the following content.
 Example:

 ```json
 {